james-lomax/the-last-compiler/sanity-check-spec.md

 sanity-check-spec module-name.md
 ```

+## Import interfaces

+- See @simple-chat-chain.md for information how to use the SimpleChat interface to interact with the language model.

 ## Module name

 The module name is of the form `module-name`.
 This refers to a module defined in `module-name.md`, and implemented in `module_name.py`.

 ## Language Model

-The program uses the `claude-3-7-sonnet-latest` model via the LangChain ChatAnthropic interface.
+The program uses the `claude-3-7-sonnet-latest` model via the LangChain ChatAnthropic interface and @simple-chat-chain.md.
 The API key should be stored in a file named `.anthropic_key` in the root directory.

+Always implement these prompts verbatim, using jinja2 templates.

 ## System prompt